Getting the Final Annulment Decree

 Default.
-If you are seeking a Default Decree of Annulment (because Defendant did not file any paperwork), ask the Clerk of Court to enter a default against the Defendant.
+If you are seeking a Default Decree (because Defendant did not file any paperwork within 21 days of being served), ask the Clerk of Court to enter a default against the Defendant.

 Summary Disposition Request.
-If you are asking for a Decree of Annulment without having a hearing, fill out the Request for Summary Disposition and an Affidavit in Support.
+If you want a Decree of Annulment without having a hearing, fill out the Request for Summary Disposition and an Affidavit in Support.
 These forms ask the judge to approve of the Decree of Annulment without a hearing.
 Only one party needs to complete these forms (usually the Plaintiff).

 - Affidavit of Resident Witness.
 This step is only needed if you were married outside of Nevada.
 If the marriage took place in Nevada, this form is not needed.
 If the marriage took place in another state, one spouse must be a Nevada resident in order to get an annulment in Nevada.
 The Affidavit of Resident Witness is the proof that one of the spouses has lived in Nevada for at least 6 weeks before filing for annulment and intends to remain here.
 Ask a friend, coworker, or family member who sees the Nevada resident spouse 3-4 times per week to complete this form.

 Confidential Information Sheet.
 This form discloses both spouses' social security numbers (which is required for everyone filing for annulment) and helps parents with child support enforcement in the future if needed.

 Confidential Information Sheet - WITH CHILDREN (pdf fillable)

 Confidential Information Sheet - NO CHILDREN (pdf fillable)

 Seminar for Separating Parents ("COPE") Certificate.
 If there are children, complete the seminar for separating parents and file a certificate of completion.
 You will receive a certificate of completion after you attend the class.
 For more information, see Seminar for Separating Parents.